S otheby’s is honoured to host this prestigious benefit auction on behalf of the third exhibition of The Norval Sovereign African Art Prize.

 How It Works

-Exhibition and Artwork Auction: The shortlisted artworks are then exhibited at Norval Foundation in Cape Town, where they are judged for a second time and voted on by the public.
-The judges scores are aggregated, and a Grand Prize winner is named.
-The other 29 shortlisted artworks are auctioned on Sotheby’s.com.
-The auction will open on 25 January and close on 31 January at 12:00PMEST.
-Proceeds from the auction will be split evenly between the artists and Norval Foundation.
-Artists receive the same split as they would through a gallery and the artworks often fetch higher prices thanks to generous bidding from charity patrons.
+Exhibition and Artwork Auction: The shortlisted artworks are then exhibited at Norval Foundation in Cape Town, where they are judged for a second time, in person.
+The judges scores are aggregated, and a Grand Prize winner is named on 13 February 2024 at a launch event at Norval Foundation.
+The remaining shortlisted artworks are auctioned, and proceeds split evenly between the artists and Norval Foundation’s Learning Centre.
+All works will be exhibited at Norval Foundation between 14 February and 15 May 2024.

 Public Vote: To encourage engagement and increase exposure of the artists’ works, the general public are invited to cast a vote online or in person for their favourite artwork displayed in the exhibition.
 The artwork with the most votes is awarded the Public Vote Prize.